Astounding-GM-tools/astounding-cards/README.md

 ## Character Cards

-A simple tool for creating and managing character cards for tabletop RPGs.
+A simple, browser-based tool for creating and managing character cards for tabletop RPGs.
+This is a client-side only application that runs entirely in your browser - no server required!

 Each card has:
 - Front: Name, portrait, and traits